netxms/netxms-doc/admin/appendix.rst

     -
     -
     -
-  * - NumberOfBusinessServicePollers
-    - A number of threads responsible for business service (SLA) monitoring.
-    - 10
-    - Yes
-  * - NumberOfConditionPollers
-    - A number of threads responsible for condition polling.
-    - 10
-    - Yes
-  * - NumberOfConfigurationPollers
-    - A number of threads responsible for configuration polling.
-    - 10
-    - Yes
   * - NumberOfDatabaseWriters
     - The number of threads used to perform delayed writes to database.
     - 1